moogacs/docs.buf.build/docs/bsr/overview.md

 ## Referencing a module

-Each module on the BSR exists as a snapshot, and contains a unique reference associated with every change.

-A reference is a way to refer to a single version of the repository.
-While a reference always _resolves_ to a single snapshot of the repository, it can be either a commit or a tag.
+A module has different versions.
+Each version includes any number of changes, and each change is identifiable by a unique commit or tag.
+The collective set of module versions is housed within a repository.

 **Commit**: Every push of new content to a repository is associated with a commit that identifies that change in the schema.
 The commit is created after a successful push.
 This means that unlike Git, the commit only exists on the BSR repository and not locally.